 Approaches to Access Control: Putting Intelligent Keys to Work in Public Services

 RESILIENCE AND efficiency became watchwords for public institutions before (and during) the ongoing health crisis and will remain so when it has passed.
 In delivering services fit for the modern world, these institutions need more than just innovation and accountability, though.
-They require flexibility and agility, too, including in terms of how they approach security.
+As Stephanie Ordan explains, they require flexibility and agility as well, including in terms of how they approach security.

 The lock and key have enjoyed public trust for a long time.
 Keys were used in Ancient Egypt and Assyria, and warrant a mention in the Christian Old Testament.
 As a technology the key is familiar and proven, user-friendly and dependable.
 However, it can also be inflexible and time-consuming to manage.